 - Background Check Authorizations: After the interview, we will forward for background checks for each adult living in your home.
 We run background checks on the adult members of both the prospective surrogate’s household, as well as for the intended parents’ household.

-- A Home Visit with a Social Worker: One of our social workers will visit your home to speak with you and your family about your goals and motivations for pursuing surrogacy.
+- A Home Visit with a Licensed Social Worker: One of our social workers will visit your home to speak with you and your family about your goals and motivations for pursuing surrogacy.
 She’ll also further explain what the surrogacy process will look like for you.
 This social worker will become one of your case managers after you are matched with intended parents, and she’ll be available to you throughout the process.